What To Do If You Haven’t Avoided Credit Card Debt

 By the time the introductory teaser rate expires, you’ll have paid down your credit card debt with 0% interest.

 But that’s not always possible with credit card debt.
 Sometimes we rack up way more than we can pay off in one year.
 Or maybe you’re dealing with debt spread over a few different cards with different interest rates.
-If you find yourself in this boat, it’s time to utilize one of these two methods:
+If you find yourself in this boat, it’s time to utilize one of these two popular payoff methods:

 The Bottom Line